The Hurwitz space Picard rank conjecture for $d>g-1$: Introduction

 Further, $\Hdgf$ and $\Hdg$ are not unirational in this range for $g\geq10$ due to the natural dominant map to $J_{g,d}$ the universal genus $g$ degree $d$ Jacobian which is of general type for $d>g+1$ and $g\geq 10$.
-See \S\ref{sec:kod} for a summary of known results on the birational classification of $\Hdg$.

-Our strategy is to consider $\Hdgf$ as an open dense subvariety of a projectivised stratum of exact differentials of fixed signature and obtain a compactification by taking the closure inside the projectivisation of a twisted Hodge bundle of stable differentials.
+Our strategy to prove Theorem~\ref{thm:PicRank} is to consider $\Hdgf$ as an open dense subvariety of a projectivised stratum of exact differentials of fixed signature and obtain a compactification by taking the closure inside the projectivisation of a twisted Hodge bundle of stable differentials.

 From any degree $d$ simply branched cover $f:C\longrightarrow\PP^1$ with a branch point at $\infty$ we obtain a meromorphic exact differential $f^*dz$ on $C$ with signature of zeros and poles $(-3,-2^{d-2},1^{2g+2d-3})$ where the poles occur at the points in $f^{-1}(\infty)$ and the zeros at the remaining ramification points of $f$.
 Similarly, given any exact differential of this signature, by integrating the differential we obtain a degree $d$ cover of the rational line simply branched over $\infty$ with possibly non-simple branching elsewhere, though as the zeros of the differential are simple the ramification will be simple, that is, the branching profile is always of type $(2^k,1^{d-2k})$ for some $k$.